 Allowing these key things to slip mean that your systems are more susceptible to cyber-attack.

 Carrying out proactive monitoring and maintenance work can also find faults that can be fixed before they develop into major problems.
 For example, a backup solution could have stopped running because it ran out of space to back up new files.
 With a proactive approach, this would be discovered and fixed before it became an issue for you.

 If your IT support partner is not proactive, this would not be discovered until you needed to restore your data from your backup.
 They would then have to let you know that your files had not been backing up for the last 3 weeks, 3 months or 3 years!

 Questions you should be asking your current IT provider:

 Patch status of servers and PCs – Can your IT provider produce a report showing you that all of your PCs and servers are up to date with the latest security updates and patches?

+When do they proactively install updates and patches? – This should be done regularly, in the background, without disrupting users.
 Preferably, it should be at the same time every week so everyone gets in the habit of having their PCs turned on at this time.
 This should be communicated to you.

 Backup success rate – You may have a backup solution (hopefully you do!) but do you know your backups are completing successfully?

-Do you know if your backups are actually taking place?
+How do you know if your backups are actually taking place?
 Ask to see a report!